Home > Industrial > About Us (Industrial) > History (Industrial)

 Raymond Pavitt established Astoria-Pacific, Inc., in 1990.
 Its headquarters is located in Clackamas, Oregon (a suburb of Portland).
-Astoria-Pacific is the sole manufacturer of the Astoria and Astoria 2 continuous flow analyzers.
+Astoria-Pacific offers the Astoria and Astoria2 segmented flow analyzers, the rAPID-T/XT system and SPOTCHECK newborn screening solutions.

 Astoria-Pacific started small, with a few offerings in the horticultural market.
 Its primary product was a liquid rooting concentrate, Dip’N Grow, for woody plant propagation.